juanfrans-courses/openstreetmap/README.md

 Here are some notes on how to contribute to OpenStreetMap using the [OSM Task Manager](http://tasks.hotosm.org/about).

 ### Notes
+* More instructions can be found at [learnOSM](http://learnosm.org/en/coordination/humanitarian/)
 * Make sure you have an OpenStreetMap account.
 * In the [OSM Tasking Manager](http://tasks.hotosm.org/) choose the task you want to contribute to.
 * Choose the square you want to map.